 If your kids don’t contribute at all the running of the house, that can be tough.
 Need some help getting started with chores?
 We’ve got it all!
-Post originally written by Val Plowman, updated by Rachel Norman.
+This post was originally written by my friend and mom of 4 Val, and has been updated and edited by me.

 Teaching your children to be good, hard workers is completely possible and feasible.
 The tricky thing about it is that it takes a lot of time.
 I am not talking a week or two—I am talking years.